Benito Manuel Agüero

 Benito Manuel Agüero (1624–1668) was a Spanish painter of the Baroque period, active mainly in Madrid as a landscape and battle painter.

-Agüero was born in Burgos.
+Career

+Agüero was born in Burgos and was trained under Alonso Cano.
+Agüero's work included landscapes and representations of mythology and religion.
+He also contributed to the Buen Retiro and Aranjuez palace decorations.

 He was a favorite of the King Philip IV.
 He was a pupil of Juan Bautista Martínez del Mazo.
 He died in Madrid.